allan-tulane/sp22-assignment-01-Alphardovo/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?
+This function is mainly recursive.
+Assuming x is less than or equal to 1, return the value of x.
+Assuming x is greater than 1 then bring (x-1) back into foo() and (x-2) into foo().
+This funtion will recurse until x is less than or equal to 1.
 .
 .
 .